CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/overview.md

 ## **Oracles**

-The new generation (NG) of stableswap introduces two new pool-built-in oracles:
+The new generation (NG) of Stableswap introduces two new pool-built-in oracles:

 - **price oracle** (spot and moving-average price)
 - moving average **D oracle**